Finn is a clinician with a Master's in Social Work from CSU Bakersfield. He also has a Master's in Library Science.

 (Thankfully I have a great job right now, one of the best ever...)

-These are just a few thoughts I have when I think about aspects of the Stanford Experiment that can be explained by psychology.
+These are just a few thoughts I have concerning certain aspects of the Stanford experiment that can be explained by psychology.
 I'm interested in social theories and why people behave the way they do.
-I don't think contemporary mental science has all the answers to everything because people are so malleable depending upon their surroundings.
+I don't think contemporary mental science has all the answers because the mind is malleable and easily influenced by environment.

 Some will say that the Zimbardo experiment only focused on a certain class of people.
 Young males etc...